The CLIP data sets are a series of linked indexes which will help you to find records of ships and seafarers.

-All data for ships was double-keyed - ie it was transcribed and entered by two separate transcribers and the two data sets cross-checked.
+As far as possible, all CLIP data has been checked.
+For example, the data for ships from MNL was double-keyed - ie it was transcribed and entered by two separate transcribers and the two data sets cross-checked.
 This is recognised as the gold-standard for transcription.
+Other data has been checked by a second transcriber and cross-checked against other sources.
 Errors can still occur but they are usually in places where the original data is obscure.
-We estimate our transcription error-rate as under 0.2%.
+We estimate our transcription error-rate as under 0.5%.

 Our transcribers are instructed to transcribe 'as seen'.
-They are instructed not to interpret the data in the light of other knowledge they may have.
+They are instructed not to correct the data in the light of other knowledge they may have.
 We edit the data in the same way.

-Transcription data 'as seen'Our reasons for doing this are:
+Transcription of data 'as seen'Our reasons for doing this are:

-Please bear in mind that this is a database of entries in documents, not a database of ships.
+Please bear in mind that our databases are of entries in documents, not databases of ships or crew.
 We do not make any attempt to say what the 'real' name of a ship is.
+We leave that to the 'experts'.
 That is not the point of this site - it would be in conflict with its purpose and misleading to do so.
-We leave that to the experts.
 If it is of interest to you, the evidence we provide may help.

 Some of the names, especially those which we have taken from elsewhere, have not yet been standardised in this way.
 Also, MNL is not always consistent in the way in which it orders ship names.
 For vessel names of this sort, it would be sensible to use the fuzzy searching facilities when searching the data.